telefonicaid/fiware-sth-comet/resources/README.md

     the MongoDB shell (`mongo`), load the script (`load('performanceTestCheck.js')`) and execute:
     `assertEntriesPerCollection(expectedEntriesPerCollection)`.
 Obviously, the `entriesPerCollection` number will depend on the parameters passed to the performance test run.
--   `prune_collection.py`: Script to prune the raw samples collection.
+-   `sth_db_fixer.py`: Script to prune the raw samples collection.
 It allows to reduce the number of samples associated to each entity-attribute to the most recent N ones, deleting the rest.
 It also allow to set expiration limit.
 In addition, it can create indexes recommended [according documentation](../doc/manuals/db_indexes.md).
 Run `prune_collection.py -u` for usage options.
 It requires Pymongo 3.0.3 (newer version may work but I didn't tested).
--   `prune_all.sh`: sample script that shows how to run `prune_collections.py` in all dbs and collections.
+-   `fix_all_dbs.sh`: sample script that shows how to run `sth_db_fixer.py` in all dbs and collections.

 [Top](#section0)